Akamai CloudTest Alternatives:

 Supports over 40 desktop and mobile browsers/devices.

-Quickly script and execute load tests from multiple locations around the world
+Quickly script and execute load tests from a variety of geo-locations

 |Features||Akamai CloudTest||Other Cloud Providers||LoadView|

 |Select from Various User Simulations|

 |Offers Multiple Load Curve Options|